plone/training/mastering-plone/installation.rst

         npm init yo @plone/volto

-    | It will take a while to install all dependencies.
+    It will take a while to install all dependencies.
-    | `yo` will ask questions.
-Respond to the first by entering your project name, the next by pressing :kbd:`Enter` and to the other two by now with ``false``.
+    ``yo`` will ask several questions.
+    Respond to the first question by entering your project name, the next by pressing :kbd:`Enter`, and to the last two with ``false``.

     The output will look like this: